vivo1310/infinite-scrolling-app/README.md

 - **Styling:** The project follows a visually appealing design with the help of Material UI.
 The use of Material UI components ensures a consistent and responsive user interface.

+- **Framework Choice:** I chose to develop the application using React as it aligns with my current skill set and experience.
+However, I am open to learning new technologies and, if given more time, I would explore creating the project using Vue JS.
+This would not only demonstrate my proficiency in React but also showcase my ability to adapt to different frameworks and technologies.

 ## Contact Information